larryhastings/forward/README.md

   This is what permits you to stack additional decorators on the class.
   (But again, you must call the `continue_` decorator first--it should be on the bottom.)
-* Like the proposed syntax, this prototype doesn't support decorators that both examine the contents of the class *and* return a different class, e.g. `@dataclass(slots=True)` in Python 3.10.
+* Like the proposed syntax, this proof-of-concept doesn't support decorators that both examine the contents of the class *and* return a different class, e.g. `@dataclass(slots=True)` in Python 3.10.